ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 What is the value of $k$ in your linear regime or regimes?
 :::

-2. Graph k as a function of $\Delta$y

-:::Question
-a) Is there a portion of this graph that is constant?

-b) How does the region where k is constant compare to the linear regime above?

-c) How does the slope change as a function of length stretched?
+::: Question
+Does your rubber band appear to obey Hooke's law?
+Explain your reasoning.
 :::

 :::

 :::Exercise
-In this exercise you will plot k vs. m and discuss it.
+In this exercise you will plot $k$ vs. $m$ and discuss it.

+Another way we can analyze if your rubber band obey Hooke's Law is to examine the spring constant.
+An ideal spring has constant $k$ over all masses attached.

 1. Graph k as a function of mass.

 :::Question
-a) Is there a region in which k is static?
+a) Is there a region in which $k$ is constant?

 b) If so, how does that region compare to the linear regime found above?
 :::

+You may find that $k$ varies with mass.
+This will be an important consideration in experiment 2.

 :::